Skip to main content

 Gain

-The hypervison cameras also have the possibility of adding gain to the images.
+The Hypervision cameras also have the possibility of adding gain to the images.

 However, to minimize noise and maintain a high signal-to-noise ratio, always prioritize increasing exposure before adjusting gain.
 This is because gain amplifies both the signal and noise, whereas increasing exposure enhances the signal without amplifying noise.
 For best results, we recommend keeping the gain set to 0 dB (corresponding to no amplification).

-Hypervison cameras have their RAW gain values specified in mili dB, therefore the values needs to be converted in order to calculate the corresponding amplification.
+Hypervision cameras have their RAW gain values specified in milli dB, therefore the values need to be converted in order to calculate the corresponding amplification.

 # converts gain from dB to x